Nicky Campbell: Music

 Campbell is a self-taught musician and plays piano, guitar and ukulele.

 After composing songs for Aberdeen University Theatre on Edinburgh Festival Fringe, Campbell started writing music for radio jingles and commercials at Northsound Radio in 1981, while still at college.

-In 1996 while at Radio One he won a Sony Award (silver) for his original compositions for BBC Radio One Afternoon Show he presented at the time.
+In 1996 while at Radio 1 he won a Sony Award (silver) for his original compositions for the BBC Radio One Afternoon Show he presented at the time.

 In 2009, after meeting the actor Mark Moraghan, Campbell wrote a swing album for him, Moonlight's Back in Style, which was released by Linn Records.

-He also appeared on the album singing some backing vocals and the two of them performed the track ‘Through it All’ on Children in Need.
+He also appeared on the album singing some backing vocals and the two of them performed the track "Through it All" on Children in Need.

-‘Through It All’ was also covered by ‘The Ukuleles' on their debut album released by Demon Music.
+"Through It All" was also covered by The Ukuleles on their debut album released by Demon Music.

-In 2014 Campbell co-wrote the album Just Passing Through with Kate Robbins which was released in July of that year.
+In 2014 Campbell co-wrote the album Just Passing Through with Kate Robbins, which was released in July of that year.
 They both appeared on the record.

-He composed the original theme music for The Big Questions, the BBC1 Sunday morning debate show which ran from 2007 to 2021.
+He composed the original theme music for The Big Questions, the BBC One Sunday morning debate show which ran from 2007 to 2021.

 In 2017 Campbell was asked to write the song "Sacred Eyes" for the 40th anniversary of the Sheldrick Wildlife Trust and a video about the famous elephant orphanage.
 The music was performed by Kit Morgan and Logan Wilson with a string quartet arranged by Paul Buck.

-He has written all the music for his podcast about dogs, One of the Family, and also for the BBC Radio 5 Live podcast ‘Different’.
+He has written all the music for his podcast about dogs, One of the Family, and also for the BBC Radio 5 Live podcast Different.

+In May 2024 he set up Nicky Campbell Music on all the streaming sites as an outlet for music he has written and co-written including all his compositions for podcasts.

-Campbell is a company director of Mhor Music Ltd., an original music company producing bespoke and original music for film, television, corporate media, online content and Mhor Productions Ltd.
+Campbell is a company director of Mhor Music Ltd., an original music company producing bespoke and original music for film, television, corporate media, online content and Mhor Productions Ltd. In summer 2022 he directed and shot the video for Dark Night by APECCS featuring George Fenton CBE.

+On June 13th Campbell released his third studio album but his first solo effort, 'Through it All - 13 songs about love’.
+It was released on the Wiener World label.
+The album features the Remi Harris Hot Club Trio Tom Moore is on bass and Chris Nesbitt on rhythm guitar, and Xenia Porteous plays violin.
+Ten of the tracks are written by Campbell and there are three covers, two of which are duets with his daughter Kirsty Campbell Ritchie.
+The Times described the album as “a mixture of covers and sharply penned originals.
+A touching, upbeat homage to “the glorious contours” of love”.UKE magazine, reviewed the record saying “It’s difficult to spot which is a self-penned song and which are covers of classics of the era, something that speaks to the authenticity of a brilliantly produced album”.